Security

 Some notable fixes:

-keyword is no longer detected as a method name in Java.New languages in this release:
+throw keyword is no longer detected as a method name in Java.New languages in this release:

 We’ve finally got real tests and continuous testing on Travis thanks to Jeremy Hull and Chris Eidhof.
 The tests designed to cover everything: language detection, correct parsing of individual language features and various special cases.
 This is a very important change that gives us confidence in extending language definitions and refactoring library core.